LunarWatcher/se-data-dump-transformer/README.md

 ### Complete data dump archives

-A [different project](https://communitydatadump.com/index.html) is currently maintaining a list of both the source data dumps (XML), as well as other distributions.
-It includes both historical versions of the data dump, as well as new versions uploaded under the new anti-community scheme.
+A different project used to be maintaining a list of both the source data dumps (XML), as well as other distributions.
+The only such list left is an [on-site copy](https://meta.stackexchange.com/a/224922/332043).

 In addition, the later data dumps (though exclusively the SE-uploaded ones; not generated variants) [have been uploaded to Academic Torrents](https://academictorrents.com/collection/stack-exchange-data-dumps), which serves as a secondary list.

 Note that since someone is uploading an unofficial version to archive.org, you may not need to use the downloader at all.
 However, to make sure this access continues, I strongly encourage you to download directly from SE anyway if you can -- this helps decrease the chance the uploader is identified and blocked by SE, which will turn into a problem for archival efforts in the long term.
 It may also decrease the chances SE points to low usage numbers as an excuse to axe the data dump entirely.[^4]